Security Architect

 Vinsium

 Private AI infrastructure that runs entirely on your network.
-Zero-trust mesh networking, a local AI workflow engine, and enterprise identity — no cloud dependency.
+Zero-trust mesh networking, a local AI workflow engine, and enterprise identity.
+No cloud dependency.

 Why I built it